ArtsyMacaw/word-search-solver-ocr/README.md

 ## Purpose
 A word search solver that supports all UTF-8 characters, is reasonably fast, and supports parsing images.
-Also personally created as an educational experience in data structures, encoding, and the life cycle of a coding project.
+Also personally created as an educational experience in data structures, encoding, and the life cycle of a project.
 ## Usage
 Simple run "word-search list puzzle" where list is file that contains the hidden words with each word on a line, and puzzle is a file which contains